-In the auto transport industry, it’s rarely a good idea to put items in your vehicle while it is being transported, and there are quite a few reasons as to why.
+In the car shipping industry, it’s rarely a good idea to put items in your vehicle while it is being transported, and there are quite a few reasons as to why.
 In this helpful article we’ll talk about three of the biggest reasons why you shouldn’t put items in the vehicle during transport, though in some cases you can put things like blankets, pillows and clothes in the trunk, if you have one.

 1. Weight plays a major factor in auto transportation